mkolarek/mkolarek.github.io/content/about.md

 draft = false
 +++

-Hi!
-My name is Marko and I'm a seasoned software engineer with a decade of experience under my belt, specializing in data engineering for the past nine years.
-Originally from Croatia, I've been based in Berlin, Germany for the last nine years, enjoying the vibrant tech scene here.
+Hi there!
+I'm a software engineer with ten years of experience, and for the last nine of those, I've been deep into data engineering.
+Originally from Croatia, I've been calling Berlin, Germany home for the past nine years.

-I hold an MSc in Information Processing, with a focus on computer vision, which has equipped me with a deep understanding of data and its potential.
-Throughout my career, I’ve had the privilege of working across various industries, including e-commerce, property and real estate, legal, and consulting.
-This diverse experience has given me a broad perspective and the ability to adapt to different challenges and environments.
+I have a Master's degree in Information Processing, focusing on computer vision, which has given me a solid background in all things data.
+Over the years, I've worked in e-commerce, property and real estate, legal, and consulting, picking up lots of diverse experiences along the way.

-For the last three years, I’ve been heavily involved in architecture and infrastructure topics, honing my skills in creating robust, scalable systems.
-I have extensive cloud platform experience in AWS and Azure, and my go-to programming language is Python, which I’ve become proficient in through countless projects and applications.
+Lately, I've been really into architecture and infrastructure, spending the last three years building strong, scalable systems.
+I’m pretty skilled with cloud platforms like AWS and Azure, and Python is my go-to language for most projects.

-On a personal note, I’m happily married and the proud owner of three delightful cats who keep life interesting.
+On the personal side, I'm married and share my home with three awesome cats who keep things lively.

-Thank you for taking the time to learn a bit about me.
-I look forward to connecting and exploring how we can collaborate on exciting projects.
+Thanks for stopping by to learn a bit about me.
+Looking forward to connecting and maybe working on something cool together!

 Best,
 Marko